CatsAreMLG/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+- describe() is for grouping related tests, it() is for testing sigle tasks.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+- It minimizes the risk of bugs by basing your coding on testing what you write before it's in the code.
+I've heard good and bad things about it.
+I think it's fine based on the application.

 1. Mention three types of automated tests.

+- unit tests, integration tests, end-to-end tests

 ## Project Set Up